T-parrish/100daysofcode/r1-log.md

 ### R1D2
 Tried to build a typewriter React Component from scratch, failed repeatedly.
 Gained a new appreciation for the React wizards out there who build and maintain libraries like Typist.
 Next up, diving into ReactCSSTransitionGroup

+### R1D3
+Knocked out some algorithms from leetcode, made some good progress on the project section of my portfolio.
+Feels good to mess around with Python again, it's been way too long :)